-Your final project will be your focus for the second half of the semester.
-You will be working with a team on your own project, developing it in three discrete iterations.
-The final project is designed to be the primary vehicle for your achievements and the central topic of your reflections.
+Your final project will be your focus for the majority of the semester.
+You will be working with a team on your own project, developing it in three discrete iterations, each of which should result in an executable release.

 You will form your own teams.
 It is recommended that you do this primarily around the times you are available and secondarily around shared interests.

 Each team must register with the instructor by sending an email that provides all team members' names.
-Teams must register by the end of the day on February 7.
 They must address the required Project Design elements described below at time of registration.

-Every team must identify their target audience and a need for their project.
+Every team must identify their target demographic.
+Who are the people who will use this application?
+Depending on your application, you might need to consider factors such as age, gender, education level, interests/hobbies, native language, education level, and access to technology.
 This identification must be specific enough to allow you to test your project with representatives from the audience.
-For example, "students" is too broad as it includes an enormous variety of ages and cultures.
-"Non-traditional students at Ball State University" and "Chinese Computer Science majors in the 1+2+1 Program" are both more reasonable targets: you can identify individuals readily for focus group discussion or acceptance testing.
+For example, “students” is too broad as it includes an enormous variety of ages and cultures.
+“Non-traditional students at Ball State University” and “Chinese Computer Science majors in the 1+2+1 Program” are both more reasonable targets: you can identify individuals readily for focus group discussion or acceptance testing.

 Pitches will be evaluated according to the following rubric.